 Coffee Drink

-What Is A Café Au Lait?
-French-Style Coffee And Milk
+What Is a Café Au Lait?
+French-Style Coffee and Milk

 What a café au lait is: an equal blend of brewed coffee and hot milk, how it differs from a latte, and a simple home recipe.